ha5il/Electrical-Performance-Analyzer/README.md

 # Electrical Performance Analyzer

-**An Arduino UNO based project for data recording with analysis by php code or console app**
+> An Arduino UNO based project for data recording with analysis by PHP code or console app

-> These are the codes written for following hardware components interfaced to Arduino UNO
+**These are the codes written for following hardware components interfaced to Arduino UNO**

 - SD Card Module
 - Bluetooth Module